Hina Hayata

 Hina Hayata (早田 ひな, Hayata Hina) is a Japanese international table tennis player.
 She is the most successful player on the ITTF Challenge Series since its inception in 2017.
-Owing to her stature, she is able to generate powerful spins on both wings more so than most female players.
+Owing to her stature, she is able to generate more spin on both sides than most female players.
+She is coached by Daisuka Ishida.

 Career

 Junior

 Hayata was a member of Japanese girls' team winning gold at the 2016 World Junior Table Tennis Championships.
 She also won silver in girls' doubles and mixed doubles.

 She won the bronze medal in women's doubles at the 2017 World Table Tennis Championships with Mima Ito.
 She won several doubles titles in the ITTF World Tour, including the Grand Finals in 2016 and 2018.

 2019–2020

 In the ITTF Portugal Open 2019, she caused a major upset by beating 4-time Women's World Cup Champion Liu Shiwen 4–3.
 She went on to beat another Chinese player Hu Limei before winning the tournament by defeating her compatriot Honoka Hashimoto in the finals.

 In January 2020, she won the All Japan Table Tennis Championships for the first time, shocking reigning champion Mima Ito in the semi-finals and then defeating Kasumi Ishikawa in the finals.